 We have invited people who are active in the Fraser Coast's arts and cultural life and to help engage our community in the consultation phase of the project.
 They are people who are:

 - have a strong social media and/or networking presence and reach

-Our Ambassadors will each facilitate at least two engagement sessions within the community and provide input into the process of summary, data analysis and drafting of the strategy.
+Our Ambassadors facilitated engagement sessions within the community and provided input into the process of summary, data analysis and drafting of the strategy.

 Jo Williams | Visual Artist